-- A. Cradles from single based stunts must have a spotter with at least one hand-arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - B. Cradles from multi-based stunts must have two catchers and a spotter with at least one handarm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - C. Dismounts to the performing surface must be assisted by an original base or spotter. - Exception: straight drops or small hop offs, with no additional skills, from waist level or below are the only dismounts allowed to the performing surface without assistance. - Clarification: An individual may not land on the performing surface from above waist level without assistance. - D. Only straight pop downs, basic straight cradles and $\frac{1}{4}$ turns are allowed. - E. Twisting dismounts exceeding 1⁄4 turn are not allowed.
-All other positions are not allowed.
-Example: toe touch, pike, tuck, etc. are not allowed. - F. No stunt, pyramid, individual, or prop may move over or under a dismount, and a dismount may not be thrown over, under, or through stunts, pyramids, individuals, or props. - G. Cradles from extended single leg stunts in pyramids are allowed. - H. No free flipping or assisted flipping dismounts allowed. - I. Dismounts must return to original base(s). - J. Dismounts may not intentionally travel. - K. Top persons in dismounts may not come in contact with each other while released from the bases. - L. Tension drops/rolls of any kind are not allowed.
+- A. Cradles from single based stunts must have a spotter with at least one hand arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - B. Cradles from multi-based stunts must have two catchers and a spotter with at least one hand /arm supporting the waist to shoulder region to protect the head and shoulder area through the cradle. - C. Dismounts must return to the original base(s).

+Exception 1: Dismounts to the performing surface must be assisted by either an original base and/or spotter.
+Exception 2: Straight drops or small hop offs, with no additional skill(s), from the waist level or below are the only dismounts allowed to the performing surface without assistance.

+Clarification: An individual may not land on the performing surface from above waist level without assistance.

+- D. Only straight pop downs, basic straight cradles and $\frac{1}{2}$ turns are allowed. - E. Twisting dismounts exceeding 1⁄4 turn/rotation are not allowed.
+All other positions/additional skills are not allowed

+Example: Toe touch, pike, tuck, etc. positions / additional skills are not allowed in the dismount.

+- F. No stunt, pyramid, individual, or prop may move over or under a dismount, and a dismount may not be thrown over, under, or through stunts, pyramids, individuals, or props. - G. Cradles from extended single leg stunts in pyramids are allowed. - H. No free flipping or assisted flipping dismounts $\underline{\text{are}}$ allowed. - .
+Dismounts may not intentionally travel. - Top persons in dismounts may not come in contact with each other while released from the bases. - K. Tension drops/rolls of any kind are not allowed.

+Deleted: Mini and Deleted: d Deleted: illegal Deleted: y Deleted: are Deleted: -Deleted: Deleted: s Deleted: t

+Deleted: <#>Dismounts must return to original base(s). ¶

+Intermed